paunstefan/mercury_os/DOCUMENTATION.md

 The Makefile in the root of the project is used to assemble the `start.S` file, the Rust kernel library as a static library and finally link everything together.

-To run the image using QEMU just execute the `run.sh` script.
+To run the image using QEMU just run `make run` or `make rundebug` if you want to start with GDB.

 ## Boot process